-SHIFT 1 - 06.21-06.26 Brain Power (PLACES AVAILABLE) - we will look into the human brain and its abilities, ways to memorise information and improve your memory!
+SHIFT 1 - 06.21-06.26 Brain Power (THE SHIFT HAS FINISHED ALREADY) - we will look into the human brain and its abilities, ways to memorise information and improve your memory!
 We will also determine what your preferred memorising method is and how to get better at the other methods that you struggle with.
 We'll analyse how different people can process the same things in a completely different manner - which is acceptable and totally OK.
 We'll compare how different animals' brains function; we'll also see how brain function can influence one's emotions.
 We'll discuss ways to relax and clear your mind in order not to burn out during more intense periods of your life.
-REGISTER

-SHIFT 2 - 06.28-07.03 Too Cool for School (PLACES AVAILABLE)- we will look at how school subjects and learning have changed at different stages of history in different parts of the world; we will find out why it is easy for some in school and difficult for others and what tricks can be taken to make learning easier; why do various school systems differ?
+SHIFT 2 - 06.28-07.03 Too Cool for School (THE SHIFT HAS FINISHED ALREADY) - we will look at how school subjects and learning have changed at different stages of history in different parts of the world; we will find out why it is easy for some in school and difficult for others and what tricks can be taken to make learning easier; why do various school systems differ?
 Do you need homework?
 Which is better, online learning or face-to-face class?
 What is missing to make the education system meet your expectations?
 Why do some choose home-schooling sometimes?
 What if you never went to school?
 Why is it so important that children from poor countries can also go to school?
 We hope to discuss so many issues together!
-REGISTER

-SHIFT 3 - 07.05-07.10 I Love You, Hater (PLACES AVAILABLE)- this shift is devoted to looking for the reasons and consequences of bullying.
+SHIFT 3 - 07.05-07.10 I Love You, Hater (THE SHIFT HAS FINISHED ALREADY) - this shift is devoted to looking for the reasons and consequences of bullying.
 We will try to find ways to help the bullied, discuss ways to avoid being bullied and - most importantly - where fun ends and bullying starts.
 We will try to learn to accept others as they are, drop the categories and etiquettes, also understand that 'just like everyone else' or 'as I know it' is not necessarily 'the best'.
 We'll build a Safe Place together for everyone in the camp - party animals and loners, artistic souls and mathematicians, mainstream and counterculture, the ones still in the closet and already out of it.
-REGISTER

-SHIFT 4 - 07.12-07.17 Believe it or Not (PLACES AVAILABLE)- A shift about conspiracy theories, scams, fake facts and ways to con the society and yourself.
+SHIFT 4 - 07.12-07.17 Believe it or Not (THE SHIFT HAS FINISHED ALREADY)- A shift about conspiracy theories, scams, fake facts and ways to con the society and yourself.
 We'll learn to be attentive, to tell fake information from facts, to check reliability of our sources and not to spread gossip if you are not sure how grounded it is.
 We'll discuss Deepfake, fake news and the influence of new technologies to the spread of information.
 We'll find out what audience is the easiest target and why conspiracy theories are so popular.
 We'll see how 'broken telephone' works in practice.
-REGISTER

-SHIFT 6 - 07.26-07.31 Movie Time (PLACES AVAILABLE)- this is shift is for you if you love movies and want to share the knowledge and impressions you have about them.
+SHIFT 6 - 07.26-07.31 Movie Time (THE SHIFT HAS FINISHED ALREADY)- this is shift is for you if you love movies and want to share the knowledge and impressions you have about them.
 We will discuss your favourite movies, look into the lives of your beloved actors and will try to act out some famous movie scenes ourselves!
 We'll look into movie production from the very first idea, casting, until the final product and advertising.
 Why are some movies so popular and famous arounf the world while others have only been seen by very few?
 What's the difference between Hollywood and Bollywood?
 What's the most popular language in movies?
 How are movies dubbed?
 What on earth is Sindarin and Klingon?
-REGISTER

 SHIFT 7 - 08.02-08.07 Your Camp, Your Rules!
-(PLACES AVAILABLE) - this shift is very distinctive and exceptional, helping campers understand the importance of leadership, the principles of teamwork, and the subtleties of negotiation.
+(THE SHIFT HAS FINISHED ALREADY) - this shift is very distinctive and exceptional, helping campers understand the importance of leadership, the principles of teamwork, and the subtleties of negotiation.
 The participants of the camp will organize the whole week!
 Camp leaders will help implement the ideas and make sure they don’t go too far, and campers will be able to create exactly the kind of camp they want!
 ATTENTION: The usual camp schedule is not valid this week.
 The camp can be rebuilt within the framework of the current RULES.
 If you have ideas that will require prior preparation, please contact us at firstname.lastname@example.org and we will try to help you.
-REGISTER

 SHIFT 8 - 08.09-08.14 Book Nerd, That's ME!
-(PLACES AVAILABLE) - love to read?
+(THE SHIFT HAS FINISHED ALREADY) - love to read?
 Really like to read?
 Very very fond of reading?
 Great - bring all your favorite books, we will have a week to discuss them, discuss the topics covered in these books, rewrite the beginnings and ends of your fav stories, get to know the lives of writers and maybe, if you want, write for yourself.
 It will be a quiet, creative week in the camp, where there is no need to rush anywhere; there will be time for thoughts and YOU.
-REGISTER

-SHIFT 9 - 08.16-08.21 Culture Exchange (PLACES AVAILABLE) - different countries and cultures will be in the centre of attention in this shift.
+SHIFT 9 - 08.16-08.21 Culture Exchange (THE SHIFT HAS FINISHED ALREADY) - different countries and cultures will be in the centre of attention in this shift.
 Unusual foreign traditions, food culture abroad, different concepts of politeness, exotic music and such will be in your schedule for the whole week.
 Foreign teachers participating in this shift will present their own countries and will give you some fun facts about their cultures - you will be encouraged to ask anything that interests you!
 But also, do not forget to prepare something interesting about your own country!
 Perhaps you know some traditional dance or song, or an unusual dialect of your language?
 Or maybe you're a great cook and could make us a traditional dish?
 Get ready!
-REGISTER

-SHIFT 10 - 08.23-08.28 Final Countdown (PLACES AVAILABLE) - last chance for a camp this summer and last week to revise what you forgot during the holidays!
+SHIFT 10 - 08.23-08.28 Final Countdown (THE SHIFT HAS FINISHED ALREADY) - last chance for a camp this summer and last week to revise what you forgot during the holidays!
 This is the most serious summer shift, where we will thoroughly test your knowledge of English and try to improve the areas where the biggest trouble is - speaking, vocabulary, writing or grammar, all in one week!
 We will systematize what you are already learning and try to immediately apply as much new knowledge as possible.
 If English is not your favorite lesson at school, this shift is just for you - we are ready to change your mind in a week!
-REGISTER

 Camp price depends on the time you make a booking (a booking is made once you pay the deposit):